-- Pachankis, J. E., Hatzenbuehler, M. L., Rendina, H. J., Safren, S. A., & Parsons, J. T. (in press).
+- Pachankis, J. E., Hatzenbuehler, M. L., Rendina, H. J., Safren, S. A., & Parsons, J. T. (2015).
 LGB-affirmative cognitive behavioral therapy for young adult gay and bisexual men: A randomized controlled trial of a transdiagnostic minority stress approach.
-Journal of Consulting and Clinical Psychology.
+Journal of Consulting and Clinical Psychology, 83, 875-889.

-- Pachankis, J. E. (in press).
-A transdiagnostic minority stress treatment approach for gay and bisexual men's syndemic health conditions.
-Archives of Sexual Behavior.
+- Pachankis, J. E. (2015).
+A transdiagnostic minority stress pathways approach for treating psychosocial syndemic conditions among gay and bisexual men.
+Archives of Sexual Behavior, 44, 1843-1860.

 - Pachankis, J. E., Hatzenbuehler, M. L., Hickson, F., Weatherburn, P., Berg, R., Marcus, U., & Schmidt, A. J. (2015).
 Hidden from health: Structural stigma, sexual orientation concealment, and HIV across 38 countries in the European MSM Internet Survey.
 AIDS, 29, 1239-1246.